×

 What is a typical expat home or apartment like in Vancouver?

 "Expat homes and apartments in Vancouver are typically modern and spacious, with large windows that let in plenty of natural light.
 Many of the apartments are located in high-rise buildings with stunning views of the city and the surrounding mountains.
 The interiors are often decorated with contemporary furnishings and feature open-plan living areas, modern kitchens, and luxurious bathrooms.
-Expats in Vancouver can also find homes and apartments in more traditional neighborhoods, with charming Victorian-style homes and cozy apartments," replied a member in Vancouver.
+Expats in Vancouver can also find homes and apartments in more traditional neighborhoods, with charming Victorian-style homes and cozy apartments," said one expat in Vancouver.

 What is the average cost of housing in Vancouver?